The Ergodic Capacity of Phase-Fading Interference Networks: Ergodic Capacity of Interference Networks

+The main goal of this section is to highlight a significant limitation of the concept of bottleneck states when applied to channels with time-varying magnitudes.
 In all cases considered so far, the time-variations for the direct links and the bottleneck states have been restricted just to phase variations.
-(Note that non-bottleneck cross-channels may vary following any distribution).
+(Note that non-bottleneck cross-channels may vary in both phase \emph{and magnitude} following any distribution).
 Constant signal strengths with random phases may be appropriate on wireless channels where the propagation is dominated by only one strong path (e.g. the line-of-sight path) whose strength stays relatively constant while its phase may vary significantly due to small scale mobility.
 When multiple paths are present, however, the phase variations must be associated with channel strength variations as these paths add constructively and destructively even with small mobility.
 In such scenarios, the time variations of the direct links can be compensated by power control (e.g. channel inversion) which may justify our assumption of constant direct channel SNRs.
 The same is not true for cross-channels.
 It is not possible to simultaneously control transmit power so that both the direct links and the cross-links maintain constant strengths.
-Thus, it is important to consider fading models with varying cross-link strengths.
-From Theorem \ref{theorem:dense} we know that in a large (dense) network there are enough bottleneck links to put the network into a bottleneck state when the channel strengths are fixed.
-If we allow the network signal strengths to vary, then the scenario of Theorem \ref{theorem:dense} corresponds to a frozen snapshot view for link strengths (while the phases continue to vary).
-Thus, a fully time varying network may be viewed as a collection of these fixed strength networks in parallel.
-Since each sub-channel (with fixed signal strengths) is essentially in a bottleneck state, the natural question to explore is the capacity of parallel interference channels, when each sub-channel is in a (possibly different) bottleneck state.
-Due to inseparability of parallel interference channels, the possibility of joint coding across bottleneck states must be addressed.

-Inseparability is already a factor in the time-varying phase model considered in the previous section.
-The ergodic interference alignment scheme is joint coding scheme.
-In fact it is the generalization of the very scheme used to prove inseparability of parallel interference channels in \cite{Cadambe_Jafar_inseparable}.
-Thus, even with fixed signal strengths, the capacity of the time-varying phase model can only be achieved by joint-coding.

-The issue we wish to explore now is the separability of channels across different bottleneck states.
-The question is answered in part by the results of \cite{Lalitha_inseparable} where the two user fading $Z$ channel is shown to be inseparable \cite{Lalitha_inseparable}.
-Since phase plays no role on the $Z$ interference channel (it can be normalized so that all phases are zero), it is clear that the inseparability of the $Z$ interference channel is due to the signal strength variations. \cite{Lalitha_inseparable} also provides examples of separable channels, which include scenarios where interference is always very strong, or very weak.
-For our context, the following theorem elaborates the separability property.
+Thus, it is important to consider fading models where not only the cross-link phase but also the cross-link \emph{strengths/magnitudes} vary with time.